-The following is an overview of how Zoe empowers orphans and vulnerable children to move beyond the need for charity by comprehensively addressing the multiple challenges faced by those in living in extreme poverty.
+The following is an overview of how the Zoe Empowers program enables orphaned and vulnerable children to move beyond the need for charity by comprehensively addressing the multiple challenges faced by those living in extreme poverty.

 Group Formation

 When Zoe first enters a community to help children, we begin by engaging the local leaders.
 Staff members explain how Zoe is an empowerment program, enabling children to move from crippling poverty and dependency to economic and social self-sufficiency.
 Although different from the usual relief approach, it resonates with leaders who want to see sustainable change in their village.
 Since staff are indigenous to each country in which Zoe operates they understand local customs, challenges, and resources available.